AhmedBibars/ELDB-Binary-Image-Descriptor/README.md

 The two files MatchImageSequances and MatchPanoramicImageSequances are used to match images in two regular videos or two panormanic vedios, respectivly.
 Before calling any of the two files, the following parameters has to be defied:
 - DatabaseVideoPath: path of the database video.
-- QuaryVideoPath: path of the quaries images video.
+- QuaryVideoPath: path of the queries images video.
-- ImageSize=64:   side-size of the downsized image that will be used to generate the discriptor.
+- ImageSize=64:   side-size of the downsized image that will be used to generate the descriptor.
 - SelectedComparisonsNum: number of randomly selected cell-pairs for each image (or for each sub-image in case of panoramic videos).
-- CoparisonsPerPair=3  : number of generated bits from each cell-pair comparison; =3 in case of ELDB1 and LDB, and =5 incase of ELDB2.
+- CoparisonsPerPair=3  : number of generated bits from each cell-pair comparison; =3 in case of ELDB1 and LDB, and =5 in case of ELDB2.
 - LDBLevels: number of grid levels (number of the levels in the image-pyramid).
 - LDBMode:  =1 to select linear growing grid   =2 to select exponential growing grid.
-- P_MLDB: pointer to desriptor function. =@ELDB1 to select ELDB descriptir, or =@LDB to select LDB descriptor.
+- P_MLDB: pointer to descriptor function. =@ELDB1 to select ELDB descriptor, or =@LDB to select LDB descriptor.

 The following code show an example for using MatchImageSequances: